andersthorbeck/puzzle-solver-prolog/README.md

-# sudoku-solver-prolog
+# puzzle-solver-prolog
-A Sudoku solver written in Prolog
+A puzzle solver written in Prolog.